jhclark/multeval/README.md

 ==========================

 MultEval produces *exactly* the same metric scores you would obtain by running the metrics as stand-alone programs -- with the exception that MultEval does not perform tokenization.
 MultEval calls METEOR and TER using library API calls, and we regression test against gold-standard scores produced by these metrics in stand-alone mode.
 Its internal jBLEU library is a direct port of NIST's mteval-v13a.pl; we regression test against mteval-v13m.pl (which allows disabling normalization), included in the METEOR distribution. jBLEU implements the segment-level smoothing of BLEU from mteval-v13a.pl, which is derived from the smoothing in Kishore Papineni's bleu-1.04.pl script (the original IBM implementation of BLEU), added as of 3/9/2004.
 Note this is *not* the simplistic +1 BLEU smoothing used in some other system.
 Instead, bleu-1.04.pl uses an exponential decay function to give non-zero credit for orders that have no matches; this makes a difference *only* when some order has zero matches, which is relatively rare for corpus-level BLEU, but may matter for sentence-level BLEU.

+You can see this reflected in most of MultEval's regression tests, which come out the same for both Moses' multi-bleu.pl and mteval-v13a.pl: http://travis-ci.org/jhclark/multeval

 Comparison with Moses' multi-bleu-.pl
 -------------------------------------